 - finger painting

 Cultural consideration: If you choose to implement a Zen garden, here is information on Zen gardens and their history to incorporate when you introduce the activity.
 For yoga information to present to your child, click here.

 Conclusion and personal experience

-Observing my own children at home, I have noticed a pattern to their interaction with myself and each other.
-At a certain point in their/our interactions, there is a point where they naturally withdrawal a bit from the activity.
+Observing my own children at home, I have noticed a pattern in their interaction with me and each other.
+At a certain point in their/our interactions, there is a point where they naturally withdraw a bit from the activity.

 They are not done with the activity; they just need a break to be alone for a little while.
 They will go quietly to do their comforting activity, then return.

 One of my children has Sensory Processing Disorder and this ‘reset period' is critical for him.
 I have found that he prefers his own room to the peace corner.

 The light is dimmer, his massive collection of Schleich dinosaurs is there, and it's set away from our home's main living space.
 This is where he finds his peace and that's ok.

 Following your child means making adjustments for their needs.